 The product contains oatmeal, a wonderful remedy to cure itchiness.
-The formulation is also non-greasy, so want leave your legs feeling oily and sticky.
+The formulation is also non-greasy, so it won't leave your legs feeling oily and sticky.
 Plus, the product is also fragrance-free, so you're not going to be smelling floral or fruity.

-The creme also provides 24-hour moisturize coverage, so you only need to apply once during the day.
+The creme also provides 24-hour moisturizing coverage, so you only need to apply it once during the day.

 This product retails for about $9 on Amazon.

-If your Caucasian or fair skinned, you may find that after shaving the dark hair off your legs that your skin is too white and pasty.
-A good self-tanner can remedy the issue--making your smooth legs look sexy.
+If you're Caucasian or fair-skinned, you may find that after shaving the dark hair off your legs that your skin is too white and pasty.
+A good self-tanner can remedy the issue, making your smooth legs look sexy.